 Red velvet cake

-Although it is quite simple, this cake is our best- seller.
-I'm convinced it is because of its colour and the fact that we sprinkle it with hundreds and thousands.
+Although it is quite simple, this cake is a best seller at Honeytrap on Auckland's Karangahape Road - maybe, they say, because of its colour and the fact that they sprinkle it with hundreds and thousands.

 |2 cups||Plain flour|